angeldothycodes/Ultimate-IT-Support-Course-for-Technical-Skills/IT Help Desk - With Real Examples.md

 Back on Billy's PC, let's take a look to see if this has applied.
 Aside from GPupdate, you can also do **gpresult /r** command.
 This is going to let us know what policies a user is part of.

 One thing we can do as well while we're waiting is we can go ahead and jump into event viewer.
 Event viewer is a positive way to be able to see what the system is doing.
-In event viewer > Application event logs, we can see any sofwtares attempting to be deployed
+In event viewer > Application event logs, we can see any softwares attempting to be deployed.

+**NOTE:**
+(After doing the troubleshooting abive, 3cx got installed.)

+For the most part this is a very automated process.
+We never have to get involved, but there are instances where new policies get created and a particular workstation hasn't been turned on in a while, so it has no way of getting those new policies until someone finally turns it on, maybe gives it a gpupdate /force and reboots it.